AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

-Alternatively, the use of similarity measures could circumvent the bounding problem.
-But, specifically for the widely-used cosine similarity, we face the issue that the similarity between two vectors can be 1 even if one of the two vectors is infinitely large \cite{fernando2021anticipating}.
-Fortunately, other dot-product methods for vector volumes such as the Dice-S\o rensen Coefficient (DSC) overcome this limitation by taking into account the vector lengths.
-The weight calculation is done based on Equation~\ref{eq:dsc}.
+Distance function $d(\cdot,\cdot)$ can be calculated by any geometric distance approach.
+Further details and limitations of IDWPool are discussed in Appendix~\ref{ap:A::IDW}.

-We additionally consider other similarity-based methods to find the relevance of two volumes of vectors \cite{cha2007comprehensive}.
-Apart from the cosine similarity, the Kumar and Hassebrook Peak-to-correlation energy (PCE) \cite{kumar1990performance} can be applied to vector volumes (as shown in Table~\ref{tab:similarity_eqs}).
-We present the differences in the pooling quality based on different similarity methods in Figure~\ref{fig:avg_methods}.
-Considering the aforementioned shortfalls of cosine similarity, our use of DSC over PCE is primarily due to PCE's non-monotonic nature and value distribution \cite{kumar1990performance}.
+As distance methods can produce artifacts when directly applied in input regions (see Appendix~\ref{ap:A::IDW}), the use of similarity measures is a better suited solution for the region-based nature of pooling.
+For the widely-used cosine similarity, an issue arises when the similarity between the two vectors is 1 even if one of the two vectors is infinitely large \cite{fernando2021anticipating}.
+Other dot-product methods for vector volumes such as the Dice-S\o rensen Coefficient (DSC) overcome this limitation by taking into account the vector lengths.

-Our second extension is the use of the exponent ($e$) of the similarity between the activations vector and the average activations.
-Given the IDW approach of Equation~\ref{eq:idpool}, zero-valued distances will be assigned a zero weight.
-This effectively makes the pooling method non-differentiable during backpropagation as not all gradients for every location will be calculated.
-This also amplifies the possibility for the vanishing gradients problem to arise when weights are close to zero.
-Through arithmetic underflow, their gradients may become zero.
+Given the IDW approach of Equation~\ref{eq:idpool}, zero-valued distances or coefficients will be assigned a zero weight.
+Therefore, our second extension is the use of the exponent ($e$) of the similarity between the activation vector and the average activations.
+This effectively makes the pooling method differentiable during backpropagation as at least a minimum gradient will be calculated for every location.
+It also reduces the possibility for the vanishing gradients problem to arise.
 Based on the introduction of the exponent of the similarity coefficient, we re-formulate Equation~\ref{eq:idpool} as: